 How do I use a Glass Fiber Shoe Plate?

-What are the indication for the Flat Glass Fiber Shoe Plate?
-Indications include;
+What are the indications for the Flat Glass Fiber Shoe Plate?
+Indications include:

 - Midfoot arthritis